Leamsi9/laravel-rapid/README.md

 ## Credits
 - [Ismael Velasco](https://github.com/Leamsi9)
-- [Mohamed Said](https://github.com/themsaid) - created Wink , that is, with minor modifications, the CMS used by Rapid.
+- [Mohamed Said](https://github.com/themsaid) - created Wink , which is, with minor modifications, the CMS used by Rapid.
 - [All contributors](https://github.com/Leamsi9/laravel-rapid/contributors)

-Special thanks to [Caneco](https://twitter.com/caneco) for the logo ✨

 ## Contributing